The Start-up category was introduced on 29 March 2019 and replaces the Tier 1 (Graduate Entrepreneur) category.

 If you apply to switch to the Start-up route within the UK, it will take approximately 8 weeks to receive your visa after you have attended your appointment.
-You must apply before your current Tier 4 visa expires and then your Tier 4 permission continues until you have received a decision on your application.
+You must apply before your current Tier 4 or Student visa expires and then your Tier 4 or Student permission continues until you have received a decision on your application.

 Yes.
 Check the guidance on the UK government website.